Nyxoy201/nebula/README.md

    - Now you can copy the server or user ID by right clicking on their profile and selecting "Copy Server/User ID".

 **If anything didn't work join the [discord server](https://discord.gg/YFCANma2AJ).**

+## Compiled Version
+If you don't want to use python you can use the compiled version (main.exe).
+**Using the compiled version may cause bugs.**

 ## Preview
 ![image](https://github.com/Nyxoy201/nebula/assets/137317152/8e26fdc2-664a-4bed-b58c-299f676f6986)